 How To Consume Maitake Mushrooms?

-Moreover, you should not take any kinds of supplements that do not disclose the information of ingredients.
-The dose of the supplement depends on your weight, age, and your overall health condition.
+Moreover, you should not take supplements that do not disclose the information of ingredients.
+The supplement dose depends on your weight, age, and overall health condition.

-You should also be careful about any unusual symptoms or discomfort.
+It would be best to be careful about any unusual symptoms or discomfort.
 If you develop any symptoms, you should stop taking them and see your healthcare provider.

-What Are The Side Effects of Maitake Mushroom Consumption?
+What Are The Side Effects Of Maitake Mushroom Consumption?

-Maitake mushroom is generally well tolerated and has minimum risks but there are some side effects you might experience while consuming maitake mushroom or its extracts.
+Maitake mushroom is generally well tolerated and has minimum risks, but there are some side effects you might experience while consuming it or its extracts.
 You might need to consult your doctor if these side effects become troublesome.
-Some side effects of maitake mushroom are:

 - Stomach upset